 - Embracing a pay for results philosophy.
-Total pay will be directly aligned with Company performance success through the use of management incentives; - Attracting and retaining management with the skills to lead the Company successfully; - Fairly compensating management for their service to our Company, which helps to retain and motivate them; and - Aligning the long-term interests of management with those of our shareholders.
+Total pay will be directly aligned with Company performance success through the use of management incentives; - Attracting and retaining management with the knowledge, skills and ability to lead the Company successfully; - Fairly compensating management for their service to our Company, which helps to retain and motivate them; and - Aligning the long-term interests of management with those of our shareholders.

-Our Compensation Committee's policy is to provide compensation for our executive officers that represents conservative salaries coupled with challenging performance based incentives.
+Our Compensation strategy is to provide our executive officers compensation that represents conservative salaries coupled with challenging performance-based incentives.
 As such, our executive compensation program is sensitive to:

-- (1) The compensation paid to executive officers at comparable companies, but accomplished through lower salaries and higher incentive opportunities, - (2) Each individual officer's assessed performance contribution to our Company, and - (3) Our financial results compared to challenging performance targets.
+- (1) The compensation paid to executive officers at comparable companies, but accomplished through lower salaries and higher incentive opportunities, - (2) Our financial results compared to challenging performance targets, and - (3) Each individual officer's assessed performance contribution to our Company.